It began with a pint…

 Independently owned.
 Community-driven.

-Now in its tenth year, the brewery continues to grow while remaining fully independent and continuously focused on community.
+The brewery continues to grow while remaining fully independent and continuously focused on community.
 A team of two has increased to a family of over 100 employees who operate Ninkasi’s tasting room, production and lab facilities, sales force, marketing teams, local distribution arm, and a donations program.
-Ninkasi maintains a year-round Flagship Series of seven beers, including Total Domination IPA, followed by seasonal, special release, and R&D offerings.